All about Jesus

 My words -

-Jesus came as God's representative and He remains with us as our Mediator and
+Jesus came as God's representative and He remains with us in spirit as our Mediator

-Advocate between God and us.
-He instructs us to pray to the Father, "Therefore, you
+and Advocate between God and us.
+He instructs us to pray to the Father, "Therefore,

 (Matthew 6:9), and we are also instructed to pray to the Father in the name of Jesus.